web projects

 The server you're currently looking at - my main web server.
 Since many of these pages are "general use" pages, and need to be accessed by a lot of people, using a wide variety of browser technology, I've had to balance techno-weeniedom with "portability".
 My latest prototype is a quick-loading vision steeped in Javascript and CSS.
 For more detail on the server, and how it is configured, click here.
 Oh, and why "canuck"?
 Simple - I'm a born and bred Canadian (howsitgoin, eh?)

-I'm convinced that hypertext-based 'bulletin boards' are very useful for managing discussions about various technical subjects.
+I'm convinced that hypertext-based 'bulletin boards' are very useful for managing discussions about various technical subjects -- more so than standard 'maillists'.
 I've implemented one such system, focused on discussion of the analysis of data from marked individuals.
 The forum can be found here.

 online books